 If you would prefer to talk to someone regarding the signs and symptoms of cannabis abuse, our experts can provide you with advice and support.
 Just call our free phone line on 0800 002 9010.

 What are the effects of cannabis on your social life?

 Cannabis can have a number of negative side effects, both physically and psychologically.
 Common signs of cannabis addiction can include regular marijuana use and feelings of depression or anxiety when unable to take the drug.
 The most common social cannabis symptoms include a lack of motivation at work and reduced interest in hobbies.

-If the following signs and symptoms of cannabis seem familiar, and you believe you or a loved one is suffering from cannabis addiction, please ring Port of Call today, we will be able to find you a suitable treatment method.
+If the following signs and symptoms of cannabis seem familiar, and you believe you or a loved one is suffering from cannabis addiction, please ring Port of Call today, we will be able to find you a suitable rehabilitation centre.

 Symptoms of Cannabis and Cannabis’ effects on the body

 Cannabis is known for its psychological effects on the user, however it can also effect the user on a physical level.
 Some of the most common physical effects of cannabis can include:

 - Lung irritation/bronchitis